shreyakupadhyay/shrt/README.md

 #Chota
 Chota is an awesome url shortener written in `Flask`, it is simple yet powerful.
 Fork this repo and play around with it, don't forget to make pull requests.
-This app is running on Heroku, http://chota-tk.herokuapp.com/ :)
+See the app in [action](http://chota-tk.herokuapp.com/) :)

 <a href="http://imgur.com/KEIT77n"><img src="http://i.imgur.com/KEIT77n.png" title="Hosted by imgur.com" /></a>